highsource/javascript-codemodel/README.md

-# JavaScript Code Model
+# JavaScript CodeModel

-JavaScript Code Model project (JSCM for short) provides a Java API for programmatic creation and manipulation of JavaScript source code.
+JavaScript CodeModel project (JSCM for short) provides a Java API for programmatic creation and manipulation of JavaScript source code.

 JSCM models grammatical structure of JavaScript (accoring to the [ECMAScript specification](http://www.ecma-international.org/publications/files/ECMA-ST/ECMA-262.pdf)) in Java classes.
 This allows building JavaScript code from Java programmatically.

 Once object model of the JavaScript program is built, it can be formatted and printed out into a writer.
 The result is well-formatted (with indentation, line breaks etc.) and is almost guaranteed to be in correct JavaScript syntax.

-h1.
-Using JavaScript Code Model
+# Using JavaScript Code Model

 Usage is rather straightforward.
 Here's a small example: